anujkhare/music/reports/1-baseline-model.md

 ### Note Transcription
 A typical piano has 88 keys (each corresponding to one note).

-The image below shows the actual (annotated) transcription and the predicted transcription from the model:
+The image below shows the actual (annotated) transcription (top) and the predicted transcription from the model (bottom):

 ![transcription](1-data/sample_transcription.png)